dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/09/26/qldb-repository-api-guide.md

 publish_date: September 26, 2022
 ---

-# How to use Amazon Quantum Ledger Database within Eclipse Dirigible projects
+In this blog you will learn how to use **Amazon Quantum Ledger Database** within Eclipse Dirigible projects.

 !!! question "What is QLDB?"